Supplementary feeding for Turtle Doves

 Other considerations

-If you are in an agri-environment scheme such as Countryside Stewardship you may need to seek permission from Natural England if the area selected for the supplementary feed is within an agreement option.
+If you are in an agri-environment scheme and the area you wish to feed on is within a scheme option you may need to seek permission from Natural England.
+You may also need advice if you are in a SSSI or area of importance for arable plants.
 Contact your local Natural England Advisor for more information.

 Download the Supplementary feeding of Turtle Doves PDF.